skambuilds/PySpark-EMR-FraudDetection/README.md

 A special thing to note here is the usage of revoke_rules_on_delete.
 This setting ensures that all the remaining rules contained inside a security group are removed before deletion.
 This is important because EMR creates cyclic security group rules (rules with other security groups referenced), which prevent security groups from deleting gracefully.

-###### EMR Cluster
+##### EMR Cluster
 Last, but not least, is the [aws_emr_cluster](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/emr_cluster) resource.
 As you can see, almost all the module variables are being used in this resource.
+Here we have also specified a step section in order to execute the PySpark script which contains our fraud detection model algorithm.

     resource "aws_emr_cluster" "cluster" {
       name           = "${var.name}"